-- a) The above restrictions do not apply in respect of a transferable security or an approved moneymarket instrument ("such securities") that is issued by - an EEA state: - a local authority of an EEA state; - a non-EEA state; or - a public international body to which one or more EEA states belong. - b) Where no more than 35% in value of the Scheme Property of a Fund is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - c) The Company or a Fund may invest more than 35% in value of the Scheme Property in such securities issued by any one body provided that: - i) the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the relevant Fund; - ii) no more than 30% in value of the Scheme Property consists of such securities of any one issue; - iii) the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; and - iv) the disclosures required by FCA have been made. - d) No Funds currently invest more than 35% of their Scheme Property in government and public securities issued by any one body.
+- a) The above restrictions do not apply in respect of a transferable security or an approved money-market instrument ("such securities") that is issued by - the United Kingdom or an EEA state; - a local authority of the United Kingdom or an EEA state; - a non-EEA state; or - a public international body to which the UK or one or more EEA states belong. - b) Where no more than 35% in value of the Scheme Property of a Fund is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - c) The Company or a Fund may invest more than 35% in value of the Scheme Property in such securities issued by any one body provided that: - i) the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the relevant Fund; - ii) no more than 30% in value of the Scheme Property consists of such securities of any one issue; - iii) the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; and - iv) the disclosures required by FCA have been made.

+d) No Funds currently invest more than 35% of their Scheme Property in government and public securities issued by any one body.